 dishes and silverware from table after meals.

 - Silverware and plates used for sandwiches, snacks, etc.

 - Return all coffee and drink cups to the galley when finished.

 - Lingering in the mess area after eating is discourteous

 to those waiting to eat or to the stewards waiting to clean up.

 Communication at Sea

-Using satellite communication aboard the Bigelow & Delaware II, you will be able to access your personal email accounts and the internet while at sea.
+Using satellite communication aboard the Bigelow, you will be able to access your personal email accounts and the internet while at sea.

 Email is available, but limited on the Sharp.